 - Know What You Believe by Paul E. Little

 - Essential Truths of the Christian Faith by R.C.
 Sproul

 - Jesus Among Other Gods by Ravi Zacharias

-Of all of these resources though, I recommend Paul E. Little’s book, Know What You Believe, the most because it covers everything the Christian absolutely needs to know in detail without the extra baggage some of these other suggestions may have from the author’s personal bias.
-It’s short with only 139 pages including chapter notes and covers everything the Christian absolutely needs to know about their faith.
-Highly recommended resource and it’s one book I turn too often to sharpen my faith.
+Of all of these resources, I recommend Paul E. Little’s book, Know What You Believe, the most because it covers everything the Christian absolutely needs to know in detail without the extra baggage.
+It’s short and covers everything the Christian absolutely needs to know about their faith.
+Highly recommended resource and it’s one book I turn to often to sharpen my faith.
 With that, Godspeed and Jesus bless!